BhargavKarkare/SQL-IMDB/README.md

 # SQL-IMDB
-SQL queries of IMDB Dataset
+SQL queries of IMDB Dataset.
 There are various SQL question which has been solved using IMDB dataset.